In this Thermopro TP20 review, I’m going to look at all the features, pros and cons, what I love and what can be improved with this unit.

 The ThermoPro TP20 is a full-featured wireless thermometer you can use on the grill, smoker, or even with your kitchen oven.
 It’s a favorite of mine, appears highly in my roundup of top recommended wireless meat thermometers, and is a bit of kit I use regularly.

-Some of the key features include presets for various meat types and doneness, countdown, and count up timers.
+Some key features include presets for various meat types and doneness, countdown, and count up timers.
 An external feature that’s universally approved is the splash proof housing for the remote monitor.
 You know, just on the off chance you have a frosty beverage in the vicinity.

 Although its primary purpose is to monitor your meat continually as it cooks, the TP20 will function as an instant-read thermometer, giving a temperature reading in about 5-7 seconds.